SirDigbyChickenCezar/SirDigbyChickenCezar.github.io/cv.md

 ### 2018 - 2019 Bath Spa University

 #### PGCE - Secondary Science with Physics, degree not completed

+> I was interested in a teaching career, so I decided to do a Postgraduate course in Secondary Science teaching.
+My degree was cut 7 weeks short due to circumstances out of my control.

 ### 2011 - 2015 University of Southampton